 These differences matter because the blood test “confirmed” number is what the CDC uses to aggregate their statistics across the country to create a national picture of a given disease’s prominence.
 To further complicate things, there are some people who are, in fact, infected by Lyme-causing bacteria whose bodies don’t begin generating antibodies until a month or more after infection.
 By then a person is treated and feeling well, and isn’t going to go back to the doctor for a lab test to confirm it.
 Why would they bother if they’re feeling better?

 Regardless of “confirmed,” “suspected,” or even “probable” numbers, what matters is that there are more tick-borne diseases like Lyme and others than we think there are, and these rates are on the rise.
 The best way to protect yourself from contracting a tick-borne disease is by avoiding ticks all together.
-Mosquito Squad’s tick control method combines our already highly-effective barrier spray with tick tubes to eliminate ticks in your yard at every life stage, not just when they become adults.
+Mosquito Squad’s tick control method combines our already highly-effective barrier treatment with tick tubes to eliminate ticks in your yard at every life stage, not just when they become adults.
 We guarantee nearly 90% (possibly more) reduction in ticks or your money back.